Cross-Dimensional Mathematics: A Foundation For STP/STA: Metric Space Structure on

 \subsection{Hyper Inner Product Space}

-Replacing vector space by hyper-vector space, the hyper inner product space is defined as follows \cite{tay80}.
+Replacing vector space by hyper vector space, the hyper inner product space is defined as follows \cite{tay80}.

-\begin{dfn} A hyper-vector space $X$ over $\F$ ($\F=\C$ or $\F=\R$) is called an hyper-inner product space if to each pair of elements $x,~y\in X$ there is associated a number $\langle x,y\rangle \in \F$, called the hyper-inner product of $x$ and $y$, with the following properties: \begin{itemize} \item[(i)]
+\begin{dfn} A hyper vector space $X$ over $\F$ ($\F=\mathbb{C}$ or $\F=\R$) is called an hyper inner product space if to each pair of elements $x,~y\in X$ there is associated a number $\langle x,y\rangle \in \F$, called the hyper inner product of $x$ and $y$, with the following properties: \begin{itemize} \item[(i)]

 \item[(ii)]

 \item[(iii)]

 \item[(iv)]